IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 ##### Andrea Hilborn, Charles Hannah and Lu Guan

-This page has weekly maps of satellite Sea Surface Temperature (SST, degrees Celsius) and SST anomalies for the Northeast Pacific, and recent water temperatures from buoys maintained by Environment and Climate Change Canada (ECCC).
+This page updates weekly with maps and figures for monitoring Sea Surface Temperatures (SSTs) and Marine Heatwaves (MHWs) in the Northeast Pacific and Pacific Canada EEZ.

 **These figures are provisional and correctness is not guaranteed. :)**

-These maps update on **Monday** using the most recent week of data.
+These figures update on **Monday** using the most recent week of data.
 A limited number of prior images [can be found here](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring/tree/main/figures).
-Data shown can be downloaded [here](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring/tree/main/data) (GeoTIFF and .rds format).
+Data shown in the figures can be downloaded [here](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring/tree/main/data) (GeoTIFF and .rds format).
 The climatologies for satellite and buoy data are calculated from the [Canadian Climate Normals](https://climate.weather.gc.ca/climate_normals/) period of **1991-2020**.

 #### Contents: